Magnolia Lemon Pie with Graham Cracker Crust

 - Preheat the oven to 350 degrees F.

-- For the crust, combine all the ingredients together in a small bowl and stir until the graham cracker crumbs are evenly moistened; the mixture will look like wet sand.
+- For the crust, combine all the ingredients together in a small bowl and stir until the graham cracker crumbs are evenly moistened.

-- Press the mixture evenly into the bottom and all the way up the sides of a 9-inch pie plate.
-Bake for 8 minutes until just lightly golden.
+- Press the mixture evenly into the bottom and up the sides of a 9-inch pie plate.
+Bake for 8 minutes.

 - For the filling, in a medium bowl with a handheld electric mixer (or in the bowl of a stand mixer fitted with the whisk attachment), beat the sweetened condensed milk, egg yolks, lemon juice and salt together for 2-3 minutes, scraping down the sides of the bowl as needed.
 Lightly tap the bottom of the bowl 2-3 times on the counter to pop any little air bubbles.